-And with spring comes this very strange malady that affects many of us.
-This weird and totally abnormal desire to clean.
-Not a “make the house look good” type of clean but a deep, whole house spring clean.
+One of those projects, for many people, is spring cleaning!
+This weird and totally abnormal desire to not just “make the house look good” but to give it a deep, whole house clean.

-Today I spring clean without chemicals and my house is healthier and even cleaner for it.
-Not to mention, many times chemical free cleaning is even quicker!
+My home is healthier and even cleaner because of these non-toxic cleaning products and tips.
+Not to mention, many times chemical-free cleaning is even quicker!

 28 Non-Toxic Spring Cleaning Tips